valtimo-platform/valtimo-documentation/reference/process-beans.md

 fun generate(execution: DelegateExecution, mediaType: String, templateIdentifier: String)
 ```

-- `generate` - provides an interface for generating documents.
-This method only works if your implementation has
+Provides an interface for generating documents.
+This method only works if your implementation has overriden the
-  overriden the interface to actually generate a document.
+interface to actually generate a document.

 ## MailService